retort-pack/retort_signage/README.md

 ### Setting Database.
  - connect to MySQL / MariaDB
- - create database retort_signage;
+ - create database (Any name).
- - grant all privileges on retort_signage.* to 'USER_NAME'@'%' identigied by 'PASSWORD';
+ - grant all privileges on DATABASE_NAME.* to 'USER_NAME'@'%' identigied by 'PASSWORD';

 ### Restore Database
- - mysql -u USER_NAME -p beer_menu < retort_signage_dump.sql
+ - mysql -u USER_NAME -p < retort_signage_dump.sql

 ### Edit Credential
- - You have to Edit 'html/batch/credential.php.sample' and Move anywhere.
+ - You have to Copy From 'html/batch/credential.php.sample' To 'path/to/credential.php' and Move anywhere.
  - move to anywhere.
 You can ignore DocumentRoot.
  - You have to Edit 'html/batch/connect_to_db.php'.
 Be careful, Your Base Directory is 'html'.